We started making these muffins at the height of strawberry season

-I hadn’t occurred to me that one could roast a strawberry.. vegetables .. yep .. but fruit?
+I hadn’t occurred to me that one could roast a strawberry.
+Vegetables, yes, but fruit?

-Treading into unknown territory ..
-I turned to a trusted source.
+Treading into unknown territory, I turned to a trusted source.

 Heidi tosses the berries in a mixture of maple syrup, olive oil, and salt.

-It was also around the time I started experimenting with different kinds of flours and bought my first bag of coconut sugar
+It was also around the time I started experimenting with different kinds of flours and bought my first bag of natural sugar

-My maiden voyage with almond meal .. adapting only slightly from the original recipe.
+My maiden voyage with almond meal, venturing only slightly from the original recipe.

-As described .. the muffins had a sandy texture .. and an intense caramely smell.. neither of which were bad .. but very different to the palate than a typical oil/sugar quick bread muffin.
+As described, the muffins had a sandy texture and an intense caramelly smell.
+Neither of which were bad, but very different to the palate than a typical oil/sugar quick bread muffin.

 Since this summer we’ve made them several times